dashielldugan/dashielldugan.github.io/_posts/2025-10-6-Schoolhouse.md

 ![Alligator Clips on the Schoolhouse](https://dashielldugan.github.io/assets/img/Schoolhouse-Clips.jpeg)

+I had two lights in the alligator clips photo, but I decided that the design would look better with one as the process continued.

 My advice for this week would be to consider carefully what stitch types you'd like in the overall design.
 Perhaps my adivce is to make a thorough design.